The Chicago Great Western Railway, The Corn Belt Route

 motorcars, which were typically single car operations that were powered

 by conventional gasoline engines and could handle the job much more cheaply than a steam/diesel locomotive and coaches.
+For more reading about the history of the CGW please click here.

 Because of the railroad’s frugal attitude it was quick to adopt the